owen-totem-space/aqueduct-child-theme/README.md

 How to use:

 Create a page.
 Select "tab page" as the "page template".
 Any pages who have this page set as their parent page will show on this page.
 Horizontal space is limited by the page titles.
-The will create a second row if the titles are too long.
+They will create a second row if the titles are too long.

 <br>